 6.4.
-Experiments.
+Experiments

 In this section, we want to compare the Ho-WDA and He-WDA to the other classifiers (MDM, Tangent Space LDA denoted TS-LDA and Tangent Space QDA denoted TS-QDA) used on the manifold of SPD matrices \mathcal{P}d and detailed in Section 6.1.
 For this, we lead some experiments on 8 different real datasets coming from several applications.
-We give a summary of the datasets used in Table 1 and more detail on each one of them in Appendix K. For this experiment, we restricted ourselves to the case where the covariance matrices Σ are diagonal.
+We give a summary of the datasets used in Table 1 and more details on each one of them in Appendix K. For this experiment, we restricted ourselves to the case where the covariance matrices Σ are diagonal.
 Therefore, one has fewer coefficients to estimate and the MLE needs less points to converge.
 We give the accuracy of the classifiers we study on the different datasets at Table 2.

 We can see two different behaviors.
 First, on the datasets with a lot of matrices (Textile, Salinas, Indiana Pines, Pavia Univ., BreizhCrops), the Ho-WDA and He-WDA perform the best.
 The number of parameters to estimate is high, so the more samples one has, the better the estimation will be as we illustrated in the synthetic experiments at Section 5.
-For BreizhCrops, even if the matrices are of size 13×13 , we have a lot of points (177, 658) so the MLE is able to correctly estimate all the parameters.
+For BreizhCrops, even if the matrices are of size 13×13 , we have a lot of points (177,658) so the MLE is able to correctly estimate all the parameters.
 Secondly, on the BCI datasets (BNCI2014004 and Zhou2016), we have significantly less points (less than 1,000) so the estimation of the parameters of the underlying wrapped Gaussians is less precise.
 In this case, one can see that the MDM and the TS-LDA perform the best and the Ho-WDA and He-WDA perform less well.
 However, on the AirQuality dataset, the Ho-WDA and He-WDA perform the best.
 This is interesting as the number of matrices available in the dataset is small (102).
 An explanation could be that the underlying distribution of the data is not very complex, so a few points are enough to correctly estimate them.
-In BCI datasets, the distribution.
+In BCI datasets, the distribution is more complex, so one needs more points to correctly estimate the distribution.
 Finally, we do not observe a clear dominance of the He-WDA over the Ho-WDA.
 This is similar to the difference between the LDA and QDA where, often, an LDA can correctly classify data.
+In theory, the Ho-WDA should be a special case of the He-WDA where the covariance matrices for each class are the same.
+However, in practice, as the number of points per class can be small and as the number of parameters to estimate is higher for the He-WDA, the estimation of the covariance matrices per class can be noisy and the performance of the He-WDA can be worse than that of the Ho-WDA.
+For example, for the dataset Salinas, some classes have only a few hundred samples, which is not enough to estimate the covariance matrix accurately.
+The Ho-WDA, on the other hand, estimates a single covariance matrix for all the classes and is less sensitive to the number of samples per class.